Claude Harriott: Professional career

 Being released by the Lions in September 2007, he signed to the practice squad of the Kansas City Chiefs where he remained until December.

-He then re-signed with Detroit.
+Harriott then re-signed with Detroit.
 In 2008, he attended training camp with the Lions but was again released in the final cut.

 On September 15, 2008, Harriott signed a practice roster agreement with the Toronto Argonauts of the Canadian Football League and joined the active roster on September 20.
 His performance in the seven final games of the season with 20 defensive tackles, 2 sacks, 1 forced fumble, 3 tackles for a loss, and 1 pass knockdown impressed the Argos enough to extend his contract through the 2010 CFL season.
 On May 27, 2010, the Argonauts released him, stating his knee injury as the primary reason.